Georgy Girl

 Georgy Girl is a 1966 British romantic comedy film directed by Silvio Narizzano and starring Lynn Redgrave, Alan Bates, Charlotte Rampling, James Mason, and Rachel Kempson (Redgrave's mother).
 The screenplay was written by Margaret Forster and Peter Nichols, based on the Forster's 1965 novel of the same name.
 The film tells the story of a virginal young woman (Redgrave) in 1960s Swinging London, who is faced with a dilemma when she is pursued by her father's older employer (Mason) and the young lover of her promiscuous, pregnant flatmate (Rampling).

 The film premiered at the 16th Berlin International Film Festival, where it was nominated for the Golden Bear.
 It was released in the UK by Columbia Pictures on October 21, 1966.
 Grossing $16.8 million, Georgy Girl was a box-office success, and it also spawned a hit theme song.
 It was nominated for four Oscars at the 29th Academy Awards, including Best Actress for Redgrave and Best Supporting Actor for Mason.
 It was also nominated for four BAFTA Awards, including Best British Film.
 Redgrave also won the Golden Globe Award for Best Actress in a Motion Picture – Musical or Comedy.

 Plot

 Georgina "Georgy" Parkin is a 22-year-old Londoner who has musical talent, is well-educated, and has an engaging, unpretentious character.
 She has an inventive imagination and loves children.
-At the same time, she's overweight, believes herself to be plain, dresses haphazardly and is incredibly naïve on the subjects of love and flirtation, having never had a boyfriend.
-Her parents are live-in employees of businessman James Leamington, who is in a loveless, childless marriage with the sickly Ellen.
+Overweight, Georgy believes herself to be plain, dresses haphazardly, and is incredibly naïve about love and flirtation, having never had a boyfriend.
+Her parents are live-in servants of businessman James Leamington, who is in a loveless, childless marriage with the sickly Ellen.

-Leamington watched Georgy grow up and treated her as if he were her second father but as she has become a young woman, his feelings for her have become more than fatherly.
-On his 49th birthday, Leamington offers her a legal contract, proposing to supply her with the luxuries of life in return for becoming his mistress.
+Leamington watched Georgy grow up, treating her like a second father, but as she has become a young woman, his feelings for her have become more than fatherly.
+He urges Georgy's father to make her appreciate all he has done for her over the years, including paying for her expensive education.
+For his 49th birthday, Leamington sends Georgy a stylish but understated cocktail dress to wear to his party, which her father encourages her to attend.
+Aware of Leamington's inappropriate interest in her and her father’s complacency, Georgy sarcastically asks her father whether the dress came from "my other daddy, the rich one."
+Instead of the dress Leamington has sent, Georgy shows up at the party in a garish sequin gown and long scarf, with an extravagantly teased coiffure topped with a feather, and with heavy stage makeup; she performs a bawdy burlesque number ("Whole Lotta Woman") in front of his guests.
+Serving as butler, her father is embarrassed, but Leamington is delighted by the performance, taking Georgy into the privacy of his office.
+There Leamington offers Georgy a legal contract, proposing to provide her the luxuries of life in return for her becoming his mistress.
 Georgy sidesteps his proposal.